haozhu233/blog/content/post/2019-02-11-connecting-r-and-arduino-through-websockets.md

 <img src="/post/2019-02-11-connecting-r-and-arduino-through-websockets_files/Screen Shot 2019-02-11 at 3.57.42 PM.png" alt="" width="200px"/>

 ## Connecting R to the websocket server
 Now we have a running websocket server boardcasting in our Wifi network.
 We need to create a websocket client in R. RStudio is working on a [websocket](https://github.com/rstudio/websocket) package but is a little pre-matured at this stage.
 On the other hand, [webrockets](https://github.com/ropenscilabs/webrockets), which is a rOpenSci 2017 unconference project has all the features we need for now.
-However, it seems like it can't be built on Windows.
+However, it seems like it can't be built on Windows .
 (Windows User: ???
 Again?! 😭😭😭)

 For now, let's pretend all makers are using Mac or Linux (well, clearly that's not true :P) and use `webrockets` as our dependencies.
 In the future, once rstudio's websocket project gets on the road, let's think about switching to that.